Institute of Education (Dublin)

 The Institute of Education (IOE), is one of the largest private secondary schools in Ireland, teaching 4th, 5th and 6th year pupils.
-As well as preparing for the Leaving Certificate, fourth year pupils at the Institute have the option to study a selection of subjects from the Cambridge International GCSE programme (IGCSE) as well as CEFR Language exams.
+As well as preparing for the Leaving Certificate, fourth-year pupils at the Institute have the option to study a selection of subjects from the Cambridge International GCSE programme (IGCSE) as well as CEFR Language exams.

 Academic offering

-A Senior Cycle-only school, the Institute provides several programmes.
-Those who wish to study full-time at the school are known as day students and pay standard yearly fees.
-Students may also attend the school's part-time and evening "grind" classes, which take place in the evenings and Saturday mornings, with intensive tuition, and fees based on the number of subjects taken.
-Intensive five-day revision courses are also available during normal school holidays at Christmas, Easter, winter mid-term break, in May and August.
-Study skills seminars available in September.
-The institute also runs preparation courses for the Health Professions Admissions Test (HPAT).
+The Institute provides several programmes, all within the Senior Cycle of the Irish educational system.
+Those who wish to study full-time are known as day students and pay standard yearly fees.
+Students may also attend the school's part-time and evening "grind" classes, which take place in the evenings and Saturday mornings, with intensive tuition and fees based on the number of subjects taken.
+Intensive five-day revision courses are also available during regular school holidays, such as Christmas, Easter, winter mid-term break, and May and August.
+Study skills seminars are available in September.
+The Institute also runs preparation courses for the Health Professions Admissions Test (HPAT).

 The Institute of Education is an official exam centre for Irish Leaving Certificate and BioMedical Admissions Test.

-Self-financing
+Finance

 Unlike other secondary schools in the country, the Institute receives no government funding and is therefore not subject to the school rules and regulations put in place by the Department of Education.

 Buildings and facilities

-The school is located in a number of refurbished Georgian, terraced houses on Leeson Street in Dublin.
+The school is located in several refurbished Georgian terraced houses on Leeson Street in Dublin.
 It also has three newer buildings at the back of the terraced houses.
-The institute has a science laboratory, art room, home economics kitchen, computer laboratory, and a specialised technical drawing classroom.
+The Institute has a science laboratory, art room, home economics kitchen, computer laboratory, and a specialised technical drawing classroom.
 There are two halls for supervised study.
-There are also on-site cafe facilities serving a selection of warm and cold food and beverages.
+All classes are recorded and livestreamed on Panopto for students to access.
+The Moodle system allows teachers to communicate with students and post online learning resources.

 Academic performance

-The institute is a grind school due to its focus on exam results, and is the single biggest provider of students to third level colleges and universities in Ireland.
+The Institute is a grind school due to its focus on exam results.
+It is the single biggest provider of students to third-level colleges and universities in Ireland.
+Students have progressed onto world-class universities, including Oxford, Cambridge, UCL, Imperial College London, and Harvard.

+In 2023, over 60 students received offers to study at Russell Group Universities, with 9 students receiving offers to study at G5 Universities.
+University progression rate is among the highest in Ireland, at 100%.

+Awards and achievements

+Students from the school have received recognition in national and international competitions, such as academic scholarships.
+In 2023, for example, 83 students were awarded UCD Entrance Scholarships and in 2020, 9 Leaving Certificate cohort students received Academic Scholarship Awards from Dublin City University.
+In 2024, a student from the Institute was awarded the Eli Lilly prize for the best overall project in Chemistry or Biotechnology, and a student received an Excellence Award for an outstanding assignment on cystic fibrosis during the Oxford University Summer Course.
+Other awards have been won in areas such as business, musical performance and student journalism.
+Sports awards have also been acquired.